pleabargain/EnglishHelpsYourCareer/grammar verbs.md

 - I made a good choice!
 - That's why I chose it!
 - I should have chosen a better venue.
+- We chose X because it's very close.
+- I chose tiles for the bathroom.
 - In my opinion, the choice is obvious.
 - I should have chosen a better word.
 - You should choose your [girlfriends,career,job,wife,husband,friends,words] carefully.